-Lead paint, which is hazardous to health, may have been banned by the Federal government in 1978, but that doesn't mean that your home doesn't have it.
-Even though homes built before the ban are especially prone to have lead-based paint, any home might have this paint on sills, door frames, banisters, or just about any other paintable surface.
+Lead paint, which is a significant health hazard, was banned by the Federal government in 1978.
+But that doesn't mean that your home doesn't have it.
+Even though homes built before the ban are especially prone to have lead-based paint on the walls, any home might have this paint on sills, door frames, banisters, or just about any other paintable surface.

 Hiring professionals is almost always the safest way to remove lead-based paint, but do-it-yourself lead paint removal is another option that some homeowners opt for.
-However, given the health risks, it requires attention to detail, great care, and adherence to rules.
+Given the serious health risks, removal of lead paint requires attention to detail, great care, and adherence to safety rules.

 Determining If Your Home Has Lead Paint